mohan00710/aptos-rust/README.md

 # aptos-rust
-Example implementations of aptos sdk
+Example implementations of aptos sdk in rust

+> NOTE : This is a work in progress and i am rust  😁